Botulism Food Poisoning

 For those who became victims of botulism, the effects can be devastating.
 They may no longer have the same independence they once enjoyed.
 One day they ate a food they had no idea was contaminated, and the next their entire life has changed.
 Not to mention, the medical bills and missed work time can take a huge financial toll on food poisoning victims.
 If you became paralyzed, you may not be able to return to the job you had before you suffered from botulism.

-Get a Free Legal Evaluation of Your Food Poisoning Claim Today
+Get a Free Legal Consultation of Your Food Poisoning Claim Today

-Call us toll-free at 1-866-9-4EDGAR (1-866-943-3427), or fill out the form at the top of this page for a free legal evaluation.
+Call us toll-free at 412-394-1000, or fill out the form at the top of this page for a free legal consultation.
 Remember, evidence disappears quickly – especially with food poisoning cases.
-There’s no obligation to use our services, so don’t hesitate.
+There's no obligation to use our services, so don't hesitate.